Roo-key/ece4160/docs/lab3.md

 <img src="assets/images/lab3/connections.jpg" alt="Current Connections">

 <h2>I2C Addressing</h2>
 <p>Next, the SparkFun VL53L1X 4m laser distance sensor library was installed via the Arduino IDE.
 The Apollo 3 -> Example05_Wire_I2C.ino was used as an example to learn the I2C library.
 The address of one ToF sensor was found to be 0x29.
 When both ToF sensors are connected, addresses 0x1, 0x2, 0x3 ...
 0x7E were all detected.
+Later in the lab, the address of the first sensor was set as 0x52 and the second sensor address was changed to 0x20.
 </p>
 <img src="assets/images/lab3/i2c.PNG" alt="Searching for I2C Device">